CLCK0622/Poverty-Alleviation-Program/LiuPanMt/main.typ

 == Evaluation of Effects

-Given @GDP-comparison, we can see that the per capita GDP of Liupan Mountain District increased faster than that of other regions, and was close to the per capita GDP of Tibet in 2018.
+Given @GDP-comparison, we can see that the per capita GDP of Liupan Mountain District increased faster than that of other regions, and was close to the per capita GDP of Tibet in 2018 @area-situation.
 Although the per capita GDP of Liupan Mountain District is far higher than that of other contiguous poverty belts, it is still far less than the national average.

 #figure(
   image("GDP-comparison.png"),